Atticus (poet): Publications

 The Dark Between Stars is a New York Times bestseller.
 It has been translated into fourteen languages.
 It was nominated for Goodreads Book of the Year in 2018.

 The Truth About Magic was released on September 10, 2019, and became a New York Times bestseller.
 It was nominated for Goodreads Book of the Year in 2019.

 Love Her Wild is his debut book.
 It was a nationally and internationally bestselling book.
 It has been translated into 14 languages, including German, Spanish, French, Italian, and Portuguese, and was nominated for Goodreads Book of the Year.

 LVOE: Poems, Epigrams & Aphorisms was released on November 1, 2022.
 It was an Instant International and National Bestseller.

 SPARK: The One Sentence Journal is a short-form journal released by Atticus to promote joy and positive mental health.

 The Best of Atticus Collection: In Nov 2023, Atticus released a “Best Of” collection of favorite poems.

 LVOE Vol II: Poems, Epigrams & Aphorisms was released on Feb 15th, 2024.
 It was an Instant International and National Bestseller.

 Reception

 In 2016, Atticus was named the #1 Poet To Follow by Teen Vogue magazine.
 In 2022, The Times called Atticus “Byron for the Instagram generation” and the same year, he was named "The World's Most Tattooable Poet" by Galore Magazine.

-He is criticized for the quality of his poetry which has been described as generic and repetitive.
-The content of his poetry is also criticized as manipulative, particularly in the context of his audience of mostly teen girls.
-Colin Yost, who revealed Atticus' identity in 2018, is a critic of Atticus and has described him as a “thief” and an “appropriator of old classics".